ryanfitzer/csscat/readme.md

     $ cd path\to\where\you\installed\csscat
     $ node node_modules/.bin/mocha --reporter list --require should tests

-### Running the Smoke Test ###
+#### Viewing the Results in the Browser ####

-I've also created a simple smoke-test to be viewed in the browser, which allows for easy visual debugging.
-If you find a particular scenario in your css organization that fails, open an issue and I'll add it to the smoke-test.
+Each test in "tests/options/actual" be viewed in the browser, which allows for easy visual debugging.
+Simply drag the test's "index.html" file to your browser.
+If you find a particular scenario in your css organization that fails, open an issue.

-    $ cd path/to/where/you/installed/csscat
-    $ node smoke-test/test.sample

-#### Viewing the Results ####

-A new directory will be created in the smoke-test directory named "sample-build".
-Open the enclosed "index.html" in a browser.

 #### Reading the Results ####